yutannihilation/savvy/docs/design.md

 }
 ```

-Let's look at the lines one by one.
+Let's look at the details one by one.

 ### `#[savvy]` macro

+(`#[savvy]` macro can also be used for `impl` for a `struct`, but let's focus on
+function's case for now.)

 If you mark a funtion with `#[savvy]` macro, the corresponding implementations are generated:

 1. Rust functions
     a. a wrapper function to handle Rust and R errors gracefully
-    b. a function with the original body and some conversion from raw [`SEXP`]s to savvy types.
+    b. a function with the original body and some conversion from raw `SEXP`s to savvy types.
-2. C signature for the header file
+2. C function signature for the Rust function
-3. C implementation
+3. C implementation for bridging between R and Rust
 4. R implementation

 For example, the above implementation generates the following codes.